-Clark’s latest book is The Parent App: Understanding Families in a Digital Age (Oxford University Press, 2012), which was named an Outstanding Academic Title by Choice.
-The University of Denver’s magazine published a nice summary.
+Clark’s latest book is The Parent App: Understanding Families in a Digital Age (Oxford University Press, 2012; paperback 2014), which was named an Outstanding Academic Title by Choice.

 Lynn Schofield Clark, The Parent App: Understanding Families in a Digital Age (Oxford U Press, 2012).